 Under Tenn.
 Code Ann. § 4-5-310(a)(1) and TRA Rule 1220-01-02-.08(3), a petition for intervention must be filed at least seven (7) days prior to the date of the contested case hearing.
-The petitions filed by the Consumer Advocate and ETEC were received in the early stages of the case, before a procedural schedule was established, and well in advance of the anticipated hearing date.
-Therefore, the Hearing Officer considers the petitions of the Consumer Advocate and ETEC timely-filed.
+The petition filed by the Consumer Advocate was received in the early stages of the case, before a procedural schedule was established, and well in advance of the anticipated hearing date.
+Therefore, the Hearing Officer considers the Consumer Advocate's petition timely-filed.